How Utility Bills Might Affect Credit History

 If You Don’t Pay Your Utilities

-The second way that your utility bills can affect your credit scores is if you stop paying them.
-While many utilities never report positive information (that you’ve always paid on-time, for example), they will report negative information.
-When your account goes to a collection agency, the debt will be reported to the credit bureaus.
+The second way that your utility bills can affect your credit scores is if you don’t pay your bills.
+While many utilities never report positive information (that you’ve always paid on time, for example), they will report negative information.
+When your account goes to a collection agency, the debt will likely appear at the credit bureaus.

-Those collection accounts certainly damage your credit.
-What’s more, they can turn into legal judgments against you, which are also bad for your credit scores.
-On top of all that, you’ll probably owe additional fees as a result of the collection account.
+Accounts in collection certainly damage your credit.
+What’s more, they can turn into legal judgments.
+On top of all that, you may have to pay additional fees as a result of a collection account.
 That may seem like an unfair deal: Utility providers can damage your credit if you don’t pay, but you don’t get any benefit (besides the service provided) for paying your bills.

-Those companies don’t need to be as thorough and careful as lenders — they’re not giving you thousands of dollars that you can skip out on — and they don’t want to be subject to the requirements of the Fair Credit Reporting Act (FCRA).
+Those companies don’t need to be as thorough and careful as lenders—they’re not giving you thousands of dollars that you can skip out on.
 As a result, they’ll open an account for you and provide services, and your credit only gets involved if you fall too far behind on the bills.

-How far behind?
+How far behind do you need to be for bills to go to collections?
 Just like with your loan payments, paying a few days late is not likely to cause major problems (although late-payment fees certainly add up).
-When payments are more than 30 days late, those payments will get noticed, and collection agencies will only get involved when you’ve stopped making payments for several months or more.
+When payments are more than 30 days late, those payments will get noticed, and collection agencies will probably only get involved when you’ve stopped making payments for several months or more.

 Although your utility payments may not directly affect your ability to get a loan, those payments can help or hurt you in other areas.
 Similar to alternative credit scorers, some companies track your history of utility payments.
 If you always pay on time, it will be easier to get services.

-If you have a history of paying late, it will be more difficult to get service (you may need to jump through extra hoops or make a large deposit to get service turned on).
-So, depending on what you mean by “credit,” those utility payments may indeed important.
-Here are some ways to build your credit.
+If you have a history of paying late, it may be difficult to get service (you may need to jump through extra hoops or make a large deposit to get service turned on).
+So, depending on what you mean by “credit,” those utility payments may indeed be important.
+Here are several tips for building your credit.

 Keep Paying on Time